TechLoverShiv/TechLoverShiv/README.md

 ### Hi there 👋
-I am Shiv currently persuing B.Tech with CSE from SRM.
+I am Shiv currently persuing B.Tech with CSE from SRM Chennai.
 Currently working with TEDxChennai as Event-Experince Team member.
 My area of expertise is Python and currently learning  Full-Stack Development.
 Passionate Coder.

 - 🔭 I’m currently working on: Bootstrap and JS
 - 🌱 I’m currently learning: MERN Stack Development